Sangharsa-adk/Sangharsa-adk/README.md

 ### 🛠 Technical Support Executive | Fintech Enthusiast | Master's Candidate

-I am a logic-driven professional based in **Lalitpur, Nepal**, currently bridging the gap between technical operations and financial technology.
+I am a logic-driven enthusiast based in **Lalitpur, Nepal**, currently bridging the gap between technical operations and financial technology.
 My background lies in technical support, but my passion is in building data-driven solutions for the fintech sector—specifically exploring P2P lending models and more.

 ---